9 Reasons Kettlebell Training Is Optimal For The Outdoor Athlete

-At home we had one 20 Kg kettlebell, a few dumbbells and a TRX trainer.
+At home, we had one 20 Kg kettlebell, a few dumbbells, and a TRX trainer.
 Lacking heavy weight we worked on increasing the density and volume of our workouts.
-This is doing more overall work in a given amount of time and then gradually increasing the amount of overall time we were working.
+This is doing more overall work in a given amount of time and then gradually increasing the overall time we were working.

-This approach brought an increase in overall work capacity, better whole body integration and noticeable decrease in body fat without appreciably change our diet.
-Additionally we were better at our sports of rock climbing and hiking.
-Another bonus of the program is that I wasn't feeling the beaten up joints that comes with heavy barbell training.
+This approach increased overall work capacity, better whole-body integration, and a noticeable decrease in body fat without appreciably changing our diet.
+Additionally, we were better at our sports of rock climbing and hiking.
+Another bonus of the program is that I wasn't feeling the beaten-up joints that come with heavy barbell training.

-Since the start of the pandemic we have now bought a number of other kettlebells so we have from 12-28 Kg.
-This allows us to optimally load multiple movements and keep progressing.
+Since the start of the pandemic, we have bought several other kettlebells, so we have from 12-32 Kg.
+This allows us to load multiple movements and keep progressing optimally.

-For the outdoor athlete who wants to optimize work capacity, strength, injury resistance and time, I think kettlebells combined with resistance bands, a pull-up bar and a suspension trainer like gymnastic rings or TRX are the optimal tools.
-This applies especially if you train at home as this gear takes up very little space and is relative affordable.
+For the outdoor athlete who wants to optimize work capacity, strength, injury resistance, and time, I think kettlebells combined with resistance bands, a pull-up bar, and a suspension trainer like gymnastic rings or TRX are optimal.
+This applies especially if you train at home, as this gear takes up very little space and is relatively affordable.

-Forget having to get ready and head to the gym, kettlebell training can be done where ever you are.
-We workout in our home gym which is our living room, in the backyard or at the park.
-Whether we are workout out for an hour or just getting in a micro workout of a few sets of swings, we always have our training tools at hand.
-Our collection of kettlebells sits nicely against the wall in ascending order so if you didn't know any better it looks like some odd decoration.
+Forget getting ready and heading to the gym; kettlebell training can be done wherever you are.
+We work out in our home gym, our living room, in the backyard, or at the park.
+Whether working out for an hour or just getting in a micro workout of a few swings, we always have our training tools at hand.
+Our collection of kettlebells sits nicely against the wall in ascending order, so if you didn't know any better, it looks like some odd decoration.

 While we have a number of sizes, you can create an amazing program with just one kettlebell.
-When starting I would recommend a 12 Kg for women and a 16 Kg for men.
-Eventually you will need to add heavier bells but the single bell will work for you for quite a while.
+When starting, I would recommend 12 Kg for women and 16 Kg for men.
+Eventually, you will need to add heavier bells, but the single bell will work for you for quite a while.

 Fitness doesn't have to stop when you hit the road.
-Visiting the family or going on a road trip don't mean you have to stop training.
-Just throw a kettlebell or two in the trunk along with a set of gymnastic rings and you have a portable gym that can be used any where.
+Visiting the family or going on a road trip doesn't mean you must stop training.
+Just throw a kettlebell or two in the trunk and a set of gymnastic rings, and you have a portable gym that can be used anywhere.
 You can mount the rings on a stout tree branch or over a swing set.

 Price is a relative thing.
-When it comes to fitness the lowest cost is just body weight calisthenics as you don't need to spend any money.
-But the kettlebell as a home gym tool isn't very expensive when you compare it to a barbell, weights and some type of squat rack.
-Add in a treadmill or Peleton bike and you would be over $2500 for moderate quality equipment.
+Regarding fitness, the lowest cost is just body weight calisthenics, as you don't need to spend any money.
+But the kettlebell as a home gym tool isn't very expensive compared to a barbell, weights, and some type of squat rack.
+Add a treadmill or Peleton bike, and you would be over $2500 for moderate-quality equipment.

-Where as one 16 Kg kettlebell will cost about $85 CAD and you can train for months before needing to go up in weight.
+Whereas one 16 Kg kettlebell will cost about $85 CAD, you can train for months before increasing weight.
+An adjustable kettlebell set that will cover

-We have 12, 16, 20, 24, and 28 Kg kettlebells and the collection cost us about $500 CAD.
-When you consider that we can do strength, mobility and conditioning work for years to come, this isn't very expensive per year.
+We have 12, 16, 20, 24, and 28 Kg kettlebells; the collection cost us about $500 CAD.
+When you consider that we can do strength, mobility, and conditioning work for years to come, this isn't very expensive per year.

-Since the start of Covid we cancelled our gym memberships so the price of the kettlebells is paid for in just one year.
+Since the start of Covid, we canceled our gym memberships, so the price of the kettlebells is paid for in just one year.

 4. Time Efficient

-When we used to go to the gym our workouts were often well over an hour with warm-up, setting up gear and moving around from station to station.
+When we used to go to the gym, our workouts were often well over an hour with the warm-up, setting up gear, and moving around from station to station.
 The average workout might have had 25 sets.
-Since we've been forced to train exclusively at home we train any where from 30-60 minutes plus our warm-up and cool down.
+Since we've been forced to train exclusively at home, we train anywhere from 30-60 minutes plus our warm-up and cool-down.

 Most of our workouts are run on a timer going a set every minute (EMOM).
-This means in a 60 minute workout we are doing 60 sets of various exercises.
+This means in a 60-minute workout, we are doing 60 sets of various exercises.
 Getting more done in less time builds strength and work capacity.
-While we get in hikes and bike rides for fun, our primary conditioning comes from kettlebell and body weight circuits done in our hallway.
+While we get in hikes and bike rides for fun, our primary conditioning comes from kettlebells and body weight circuits done in our hallway.

 5. Optimal Strength Endurance

-Whether as a rock climber, backpacker, mountain biker or paddler, none of these activities are driven by limit strength or one rep max.
-Instead it is strength endurance or the ability to do a reasonably hard effort repeatedly that is the deciding factor for performance.
+Whether as a rock climber, backpacker, mountain biker, or paddler, none of these activities are driven by limit strength or one-rep max.
+Instead, strength, endurance, or the ability to do a reasonably hard effort repeatedly is the deciding factor for performance.

-With kettlebell training you will be doing a lot more volume with limited rest periods which is a recipe for improving your capacity to do repeated strength efforts.
-Because you will see an increase in work capacity, whole body strength and cardiovascular fitness your athletic performance goes up much more than you would expect from just getting stronger.
+With kettlebell training, you will be doing much more volume with limited rest periods, a recipe for improving your capacity to make repeated strength efforts.
+Because you will see an increase in work capacity, whole-body strength, and cardiovascular fitness, your athletic performance goes up much more than you would expect from just getting stronger.

 6. Trains The Whole Body As A Unit